Asset Chains: The Foundation for Machine Trust and Seamless Information

 Examining the potential of asset chains beyond the traditional definition of logistics, the same process can be used to bind governance and compliance throughout a variety of different industries.
 For instance, if a product is subject to varying regulatory restrictions across different jurisdictions – the pharmaceutical industry being a fitting example – those variables can be integrated as rules into the smart contract, allowing asset chains to properly throttle product transactions to ensure continuous compliance.
 Likewise, asset chains can be combined with IoT technology to continually monitor “best by” dates on food and route distribution as efficiently as possible to minimize waste.

 In essence, asset chains are a process that regulates, guarantees, and conducts transactions of nearly any variety based on three distinct features of blockchain technology.
 They serve as the unwavering backbone of the cognitive supply chains needed to drive commerce in an immediate marketplace with overwhelming demands for consistency and reliability.
 Without asset chains, cognitive networks will simply lack the machine trust and seamless information necessary to make them plausible or even functional.
 Asset chains will serve as the technological backbone to an economy freed from traditional, human-based limitations and allowed to evolve to one of absolute efficiency and speed.
-To learn even more, check out our white paper.
+To learn more, download the Animal Ventures Asset Chains report.